thegu5/porg-bot/README.md

 ## Command Specific Notes
 opusscript, ytdl-core and ffmpeg-static are needed only for the derilect `porg-song` command.
 They are not needed currently.
 For the shortenlink command, you need to sign up for a [rebrandly account](https://rebrandly.com).
 Create an api key and paste it into the rbKey value in config.json.
+You can change the p!about command to say that you are self hosting the bot if you want.
 ## Actually Running the Code

 You've got the code and everything, but how do you actually excecute it?
 Our solution is [Nodejs](https://nodejs.org).